salinaria/Information-Retrieval-Search-Engine/README.md

     2. How many times each word of query repeted in this document
 4. Show top-5 results with related sentences of those documents

+# Phase 2

+### tf.idf

+* Calculating tf.idf score and cosine similarity between a query and a document

+### Champions list

+* Index elimination using champions list to make faster our engine

+# Instructor

+Information Retrieval course Fall-1401 at Computer Engineering of Amirkabir University of Technology taught by [**Prof. Ahmad Nickabadi**](https://scholar.google.com/citations?user=pSMNSZwAAAAJ&hl=en)